kavyakanugula3-lab/resume-scanner/README.md

 - Regular Expressionns(for text cleaning and skill matching)
 ## Project Structure
 resume-scanner/
-|--kavya_resume.pdf
+│
-|--resume_scanner.py
+├──  README.md           # Project documentation
-|--README.md
+├── kavya_resume.pdf       # Main Python script for scanning and validating resume skills, email,mobile number └──  resume_scanner.py           #Sample resume file used for testing

 ## How to Run
-1. install the required library:pip install pyPDF2
+1. install the required library : pip install pyPDF2
 2. place  your resume PDF in the project folder and name it 'resume.pdf'
-3. Run the program:py resume_scanner.py
+3. Run the program : py resume_scanner.py
 ## Sample Output

 Email Found: